 Senate Committee on Commerce, Science, and Transportation

-- Senate Committee on Environment and Public Works
+- Senate Committee on Agriculture, Nutrition, and Forestry

 - Senate Committee on Rules and Administration

 Fischer sponsors bills primarily in these issue areas: